slamora/brackets-wiki/Troubleshooting.md

 ## Can't Run Brackets

-### 1. Lion/Mountain Lion Security Dialog
+### 1. Mac error: "Brackets can't be opened because it is from an unidentified developer"

-The Brackets app is not yet signed, so depending on your security settings, you might get a dialog on Lion or Mountain Lion telling you that you can't run an application from an unknown developer.
+The Brackets app is not yet signed, so depending on your security settings you might get a message saying you can't run an application from an unknown developer.
 If so, you'll need to Ctrl-click on the application and choose "Open", then click on the "Open" button in the dialog that comes up.

 ### 2. Check the File Permissions